-Correct Posture for Manual Handling
+Correct posture for Manual Handling.

 Learn the proper posture and body positioning techniques that protect your spine and prevent injuries when lifting, carrying, and handling loads.